kaichengyan/Plumax/README.md

 <img src="/../images/Oneway.png?raw=true"/>
 </p>

  - The Oneway is similar to the Trigo, but only allows "in" from one direction.
-The player can decide which side to allow ``in'' and which sides to allow ``out'' only.
+The player can decide which side to allow "in" and which sides to allow "out" only.

 ### The Destroyer